vickmuir/Backup/install-backup-client-windows.md

 ## Configuring backup agents

-Log in to WebCC to configure and manage your backup agents.
+Log in to Cloud Backup Portal to configure and manage your backup agents.
 For more information, see the [Getting started tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).